-Liquidity risk is the risk that we will not be able to meet our future financial obligations as they come due or invest in future asset growth because of an inability to obtain funds at a reasonable price within a reasonable period.
+Liquidity risk is the risk that we will not be able to meet our future financial obligations as they come due or invest in future asset growth because of an inability to obtain funds at a reasonable price within a reasonable time.

-We manage liquidity risk by applying our Liquidity Adequacy Framework (the "Framework").
-The Framework uses internal and regulatory stress testing and the evaluation of other balance sheet metrics to confirm that we maintain a fortified balance sheet that is resilient to uncertainties that may arise as a consequence of systemic or idiosyncratic liquidity events.
-We monitor market and economic conditions continuously to evaluate any emerging stress conditions and to develop appropriate action plans in accordance with our Contingency Funding Plan, which includes the Company's policies, procedures and action plans for managing liquidity stress events.
-The Framework enables us to manage our liquidity risk in accordance with regulatory requirements.
+We manage liquidity risk by applying our Liquidity Adequacy Framework (the "Liquidity Framework").
+The Liquidity Framework uses internal and regulatory stress testing and the evaluation of other balance sheet metrics to confirm that we maintain a fortified balance sheet that is resilient to uncertainties that may arise as a consequence of systemic, idiosyncratic, or combined liquidity events.
+We continuously monitor market and economic conditions to evaluate emerging stress conditions and to develop appropriate action plans in accordance with our Contingency Funding Plan and our Recovery Plan, which include the Company's policies, procedures and action plans for managing liquidity stress events.
+The Liquidity Framework enables us to manage our liquidity risk in accordance with regulatory requirements.

-Additionally, the Framework establishes governing principles that apply to the management of liquidity risk.
+Additionally, the Liquidity Framework establishes governing principles that apply to the management of liquidity risk.
 We use these principles to monitor, measure and report liquidity risk; to develop funding and investment strategies that enable us to maintain an adequate level of liquidity to support our businesses and satisfy regulatory requirements; and to protect us from a broad range of liquidity events should they arise.

 The Chief Risk Officer, in conjunction with the Chief Market and Liquidity Risk Officer, is responsible for the establishment of liquidity risk management policies and standards for the governance and monitoring of liquidity risk at a corporate level.
-We assess liquidity strength by evaluating several different balance sheet metrics under severe stress scenarios to ensure we can withstand significant funding degradation through idiosyncratic, systemic, and combined liquidity stress scenarios.
+We assess liquidity strength by evaluating several different balance sheet metrics under severe stress scenarios to ensure we can withstand significant funding degradation through systemic, idiosyncratic, and combined liquidity stress scenarios.
 Management reports liquidity metrics to appropriate senior management committees and our Board of Directors no less than quarterly.

 We seek to mitigate liquidity risk strategically and tactically.
 From a strategic perspective, we have acquired and built deposit gathering businesses and actively monitor our funding concentration.
 From a tactical perspective, we have accumulated a sizable liquidity reserve comprised of cash and cash equivalents, high-quality, unencumbered securities and committed collateralized credit lines.
 We also continue to maintain access to secured and unsecured debt markets through regular issuance.
-This combination of stable and diversified funding sources and our stockpile of liquidity reserves enable us to maintain confidence in our liquidity position.
+This combination of stable and diversified funding sources and our stockpile of liquidity reserves enable us to maintain confidence in our liquidity adequacy.

-For additional information on our risk framework and structure and organization of the Liquidity Risk Management function, see "MD&A-Risk Management" in our 2018 Form 10-K.
+For additional information on our risk framework and structure and organization of the Liquidity Risk Management function, see "MD&A-Risk Management" in our 2019 Form 10-K and Q2 2020 Form 10-Q.